TylerDHenderson/CIDM-4390/Guide.md

 		*Daily Scrum - "daily" <15 minute meeting to discuss progress on sprint *Done - end of sprint deliverable product
-		*Sprint Review - go over the product with everyone and make adjustments *Sprint Retrospective - check the process, how did the process work?
-Did we try to do to much or not enough?
-This is a process overview
+		*Sprint Review - go over the product with everyone and make adjustments *Sprint Retrospective - check the process, how did the process work, Did we try to do to much or not enough, This is a process overview
 ##Sprints

 *Sprints should last no more than a few weeks
-*Once the goal of the sprint has been set, there can be no changes that change the goal of the sprint *Sprints should be clearly defined both in scope and duration *Before beginning a sprint, a clear definition of done needs to be established for each item.
-*For all items to be done, review the done checklist on page 74 of the book
+*Once the goal of the sprint has been set, there can be no changes that change the goal of the sprint *Sprints should be clearly defined both in scope and duration *Before beginning a sprint, a clear definition of done needs to be established for each item *For all items to be done, review the done checklist on page 74 of the book

 ##Requirements and User Stories